hmyi/LeetCodeDiary/diary.md

 - **Requirement:** Given a string `s`, return the longest palindromic substring in `s`.
 ### Key Insight
 - Dynamic Programming
-  - solves complex problems by breaking them down into simpler subproblems, solving each subproblem once, and storing their results to avoid redundant work
+  - Solves complex problems by breaking them down into simpler subproblems, solving each subproblem once, and storing their results to avoid redundant work
   - "Remember and Reuse" instead of "Repeat and Regret" (brute force)
-  - especially useful for 2 scenarios:
+  - Especially useful for 2 scenarios:
-    - overlapping subproblems
+    - Overlapping subproblems
-    - optimal substructure
+    - Optimal substructure
   - 2 common approaches:
     - Top-down (Memoization) -> recursive
     - Bottom-up (Tabulation) -> iterative
 - "Expand From Centers"
-  - "expand" at each single character or pair of identical connected characters, expand as long as the palindrome condition is met
+  - "Expand" at each single character or pair of identical connected characters, expand as long as the palindrome condition is met
 - Manacher's Algorithm **[BEYOND THE SCOPE]**
-  - finds the longest palindromic substring in $O(n)$ time and space.
+  - Finds the longest palindromic substring in $O(n)$ time and space.
 ### Solution
 ```python
 class Solution: